12 best email newsletter software in 2026

 Omnisend is built for ecommerce teams that want email + SMS with strong automations like welcome flows and cart recovery.
 It’s easy to use and supports segmentation and multichannel messaging, but advanced reporting and scaling can get pricier on higher tiers.

-7. Kit: Best for creators and influencers
+7. Kit: best for creators monetizing newsletter audiences

 Kit (Formerly Convertkit) Homepage promoting a free trial for creators who mean business